YUSU-Dev/website/README.md

 register("foo", Foo);
 ```

-You can now use it anywhere on the website as the `<yusu-foo>` tag.
+You can now use it anywhere on the website as the `<yorksu-foo>` tag.

 ### Using Third-Party Libraries